 Reference Nr.
-Horizontal principles Horizontal principle C6 The project makes a positive contribution to programme horizontal principle equal opportunities and non-discrimination based on gender, racial or ethnic origin, religion or belief, disability, age or sexual orientation.
-POSITIVE or NEUTRAL or NEGATIVE Horizontal principle C7 The project makes a positive contribution to programme horizontal principle equality between men and women, gender mainstreaming and the integration of a gender perspective.
-POSITIVE or NEUTRAL or NEGATIVE Horizontal C8 principle The project makes a positive contribution to programme horizontal principle sustainable development as set out in Article 11 TFEU, taking into account the UN Sustainable Development Goals, the Paris Agreement and the "Do No Significant Harm" principle.
+Horizontal principles Horizontal C6 The project makes a positive contribution to programme horizontal POSITIVE or principle principle equal opportunities and non-discrimination based on gender, NEUTRAL or racial or ethnic origin, religion or belief, disability, age or sexual orientation.
+NEGATIVE Horizontal principle C7 The project makes a positive contribution to programme horizontal principle equality between men and women, gender mainstreaming and POSITIVE or NEUTRAL or the integration of a gender perspective.
+NEGATIVE Horizontal principle C8 The project makes a positive contribution to programme horizontal principle sustainable development as set out in Article 11 TFEU, taking into account the UN Sustainable Development Goals, the Paris Agreement and the "Do No Significant Harm" principle.
 POSITIVE or NEUTRAL or NEGATIVE